CompressYourVideo - Free online video compressor

 Tips for iPhone Users

-Trim before compressing: Use the built-in trim tool in the Photos app to cut your video to the essential clip before uploading.
-Shorter videos compress better and upload faster.
+Trim before compressing: Use the built-in trim tool in the Photos app to cut your video to the essential clip before importing.
+Shorter videos compress faster.

 Check your result before sending: After downloading, tap the file to preview it.
 If the quality is not good enough, go back and try a higher target size or the Best Quality preset.